Policy and Procedure Name:

 (above).

-new medical treatment request will not be included with the prior request, the
+the new medical treatment request will not be included with the prior request,

-MCO shall:
+the MCO shall:

 a) Defer